 Even in Canada, where feminism and the fight for equal rights have come a long way, women entrepreneurs continue to face unique challenges when starting their own businesses.
-Some analysts are even arguing that the pandemic has turned back the clock on women entrepreneurship due to support programs excluding women, lack of access to resources, and STEM companies being prioritized.
+Some analysts have even argued that the pandemic has turned back the clock on women entrepreneurship due to support programs having excluded women, lack of access to resources, and STEM companies.
 It is evident once again that a lack of adequate information is available for women, especially related to small business financing options.
-Many female entrepreneurs are currently facing several challenges with keeping their staff onboard, continuing operation processes, and meeting financial goals.
+Many female entrepreneurs continue facing several challenges with keeping their staff onboard, continuing operation processes, and meeting financial goals.

 While many women-led business funding programs often focus on STEM support, women-owned organizations are much more prevalent in retail, accommodation, food services, and tourism.

 Despite these new and ongoing challenges, women entrepreneurs remain one of the fastest growing business segments in Canada.

 - Women-led businesses create new jobs four times faster than the national average

 - Women create companies at double the national average

 - The number of women with incorporated businesses has more than doubled in the past decade

 To continue this accelerated growth, women entrepreneurs must remain competitive.
 We’ve outlined three financial resources available across Canada that are developed specifically to assist women in starting, planning, and building a successful small business.

 BMO has released statistics showcasing that despite the ongoing battle against changing the status quo of the business world, 57% of women still wish they were more confident in their financial decision making.